After Rescue Care

 3. AT HOME

-Monitor your pet's health and immediately advise the vet of any changes.
-Dogs are eager to please, even when ill, but they need time to recuperate and lots of rest.
-Try to keep it calm and quiet, and avoid stressful situations.
-Be patient - just because you're ready to return to a normal routine, doesn't mean your dog is.
-Lost dogs have to deal with many issues, but finding enough to eat is a major problem for most.
-Some may become food-protective.
-Until you determine that this is not an issue, it's a good idea to feed the dog in a separate room or at a different time from other household pets.
+Monitor the dog’s health and advise your vet of any changes.
+Dogs are eager to please, even when ill, but need to rest and recuperate.
+Keep it calm and quiet and avoid stressful situations.
+Be patient – just because you’re ready to return to a normal routine, doesn’t mean your dog is.
+Finding food was a major issue and a dog may become protective of food.
+Until you determine this isn’t an issue, feed the dog in a separate room or at a different time from other pets.